top of page

 Mare Profile = 1-4-6-7-8 Speed = 5 Stamina = 15 Index = 0.41 Triads = 11-17-21

 • The mare's scale alone is standing out like crazy for the Derby distance and the fact that he sits mid-pack will do him just fine for the inevitable blazing early calls.
 His configurations are incredible and he's first generation Candy Ride, not 2nd.
-Nice amount of inbred speed through his chefs (3.00) and non-prominent chefs (4.14) with stamina to burn.
+Nice amount of inbred speed through his chefs (3.00) and prominent non-chefs (4.14) with stamina to burn.
 Fantastic debut only foretells of a very nice future.
-Top two for the month of February happen to be simply maiden winners - but that is a testament to the amazing potential found within their perfectly arranged configurations.
+His configurations scream 12f Belmont Stakes but was able to beat out a large group filled with speed horses running a mere mile-40, and he came 1 second below the track record.
+That is a standout.
+The Top two for the month of February at the DHC happen to be simply maiden winners - but that is a testament to the amazing potential found within their perfectly arranged configurations against their style and speed.
 Does it carry through for the month of March?
-I sure hope so.
+They both have alot of catching up to do but I sure hope they both turn their potential into reality.

 DP = 1-4-7-0-0 (12) DI = 2.43 CD = 0.50